Bylaws of the Board of Trustees

 - A Treasurer, if so elected, shall keep the financial books and records of the University, deposit University funds and make appropriate payments, maintain proper records of monies received and spent and submit to the Board an annual statement of accounts and perform such other duties as the Board may designate.

-- The Treasurer, before entering upon the discharge of his duties, shall give bond to the State of Ohio for the faithful performance of his duties and the proper accounting for all monies coming into his care.
-The amount of the bond shall be determined by the Board and shall be approved by the Attorney General for the State of Ohio, providing that it shall not be for a sum less than the estimated amount of money that may come into the Treasurer’s control at any time.
+- The Treasurer, before entering upon the discharge of his or her duties, shall give bond to the State of Ohio or the University shall secure insurance to assure the faithful performance of duties and the proper accounting for all monies coming into his or her care.
+The amount of the bond or insurance shall be determined by the Board, providing that it shall not be for a sum less than the estimated amount of money that may come into the Treasurer’s control at any time.

-- The Treasurer reports to the Board and works in close cooperation and coordination with the President of the University.
+- The Treasurer reports to the President and works in close cooperation and coordination with the Board of Trustees.

 The University President